bolarge/bookstore/README.md

 ### Database Setup
 Hibernate ddl.auto flag is set to update, therefore, bookstore_db database is to be created.
-Run below code from any postgres client terminal
+Run below code from any mysql client terminal
 ```properties
 CREATE DATABASE bookstore_db;
 ```